Stratio/cassandra-lucene-index/doc/documentation.rst

     SELECT * FROM test WHERE expr(idx, '{...}');

 As you can see, this new syntax is far clearer than the previous one.
-However, the old syntax is still supported for compatibility reasons, given than several client applications hasn't upgraded to the new approach yet.
+However, the old syntax is still supported for compatibility reasons, given that several client applications do not support the new syntax yet.
 The most remarkable case is `DataStax's connector for Apache Spark <https://github.com/datastax/spark-cassandra-connector>`__, which `doesn't allow 'expr' queries <https://datastax-oss.atlassian.net/browse/SPARKC-332>`__  and `fails managing tables with new-style indexes <https://datastax-oss.atlassian.net/browse/SPARKC-361>`__ even if the